ogierschelvis/zicht-email-rest-api/README.md

 So I chose that as data store.

 Furthermore I chose the [LoopBack](https://loopback.io/) API framework to create my API, since it can easily create a RESTful API just from the CLI.
+Also it supports a user model with username and email attribute out of the box.

 ## Versioning